paul-emile27/ReverseConvertibleBarrier/README.md

-# AutocallPricer
+#ReverseConvertibleBarrierPricer
-Pricing of an autocall - Projet 2 of Aymeric Kalife - w/ Ismael Bendib
+Pricing of a reverse convertible barrier  - Projet 2 of Aymeric Kalife - w/ Ismael Bendib

-The goal of this project is to price an Athéna Autocallable with monte carlo simulations and compute its greeks.
+The goal of this project is to price a RBC with monte carlo simulations and compute its greeks.

-We will try one approach with Black-Scholes then one approach with a more sophisticated model : Heston model.
+We will try one approach with Black-Scholes model then one approach with a more sophisticated model : Heston model.